 The Firewall and IPS Deployment Guide focuses on the Internet edge firewall and intrusion prevention system (IPS) security services that protect your organization's gateway to the Internet.
 Internet service-provider connectivity and routing options provide resiliency to the design.
-This guide covers the creation and use of DMZ segments for use with Internet-facing services like a web presence.
-The IPS guidance covers Internet edge inline deployments as well as internal distribution layer IDS (promiscuous) deployments.
+This guide covers the creation and use of DMZ segments for use with Internet-facing services such as a web presence.
+The IPS guidance covers Internet edge inline deployments as well as deployments of an intrusion detection system (IDS) on an internal distribution layer, also called promiscuous deployments.